-If you have been sued or are considering suing someone in Oregon Circuit Court, you should familiarize yourself with Oregon’s Court-Annexed Arbitration process.
-Hopefully, this article will help provide you some background.
+If you have been sued or are considering suing someone in Oregon Circuit Court, familiarize yourself with Oregon’s mandatory Court-Annexed Arbitration process.
+Hopefully, this article will help provide some background.

 It is essential that you understand these rules since they address Arbitration deadlines, evidentiary submissions, and appeal rights and timelines.
 If a party is unhappy with the resolution of their case at Arbitration, your Arbitration Award may be appealed back to the County Circuit Court and trial set to basically retry the case subject to Oregon Rules of Civil Procedure and the Court’s trial process.
 However, with appeal comes the risk of assuming the risk of having the adverse party’s attorney’s fees paid by you at trial if your appeal does not result in the improvement of your legal position from your Arbitration result.
 Consequently, you should strongly consider consulting with a qualified and competent attorney about this process and related issues before you sue or as soon as possible once you get served with a Complaint.

-James (Jim) Underwood has served as an Arbitrator since 2012 and has handled over 50 Arbitrations in Washington, Clackamas, and Multnomah Counties concerning legal disputes involving contract disputes, property disputes, landlord-tenant matters, personal injuries, employment law matters, and business disputes.
-Mr. Underwood has also litigated numerous cases subject to Court-Annexed Arbitration.
+James (Jim) Underwood has served as an Oregon Court-Annexed Arbitrator since 2012 and has handled nearly 70 Arbitration cases in thirteen Oregon Counties concerning legal disputes including contract disputes, property disputes, landlord-tenant matters, collection matters, personal injuries, employment law matters, and business disputes.
+Mr. Underwood also litigates civil matters subject to Oregon’s Court-Annexed Arbitration.